Dacili/MediiFastFood/README.md

 - messages about success or fails were done with side notifications ...

 Frontend was created using Angular9, while backend was created using .NET Core.
-For database manipulations Entity framework was used with combination of Repository pattern.
+For database manipulations Entity framework was used.